Beonchip logo

 Introduction

-This guide compares the BE-Doubleflow device to an insert platform as control as in vitro platforms for gut models.
+This guide compares the Be-Doubleflow device to an insert platform as control as in vitro platforms for gut models.
 Cell viability, layer formation and cell differentiation into intestinal cell phenotypes were evaluated in both systems.

 Materials

-1. BE-Doubleflow device
+1. Be-Doubleflow device

-Figure 1 BE-Doubleflow device and cell culture scheme in the device channels.
+Figure 1 Be-Doubleflow device and cell culture scheme in the device channels.

-BE-Doubleflow design (Figure 1) consists of two perfusable channels connected via a PET porous membrane.
+Be-Doubleflow design (Figure 1) consists of two perfusable channels connected via a PET porous membrane.
 This device is optimal for epithelium/endothelium barrier models when flux plays a role in both sides of the co-culture.
 In this work, the upper/apical channel is destined for intestine lumen and the lower/basal channel as endothelial vessel.

 * The volumes presented in the table are theoretical values calculated for the standard products.
 Changes in the device features of custom chips may modify the exact channel volume.